piotrkabacinski/til/notes/type_predicates.md

 const humans = getHumans(planet); // ⚠️ Argument of type 'Planet | Earth' is not assignable to parameter of type 'Earth'.
 ```

 Problem here is using returned value of `getPlanet` function as an argument for `getHumans` function.
-Event if we're sure that `getPlanet` will return `Earth` typed object, TypeScript's not aware of it.
+Event if we're sure that `getPlanet` will return `Earth` typed object TypeScript's not aware of it.
 How to handle it?
-Instead of type casting, we can create a simple type guard:
+Instead of type casting we can create a simple type guard:

 ```TypeScript
 function isEarth(planet: Planet | Earth): planet is Earth {